-- The first thing to do is cut the hems and seams of the jeans to the circumference of the tin can.
+Step 1: The first thing to do is cut the hems and seams of the jeans to the circumference of the tin can.

-- Repeat this process until the whole can is covered in denim strips.
+Step 3: Repeat this process until the whole can is covered in denim strips.
 As you add each strip, make sure that the hems all join at the same place on the tin can.

-All you need to do now is to plant your succulents.
-You could of course just leave them as they are and use them as pen or utencil holders.
+Y course, leave them as they are and use them as pen pots or utensil holders.